 I was re-reading Michael Ventura’s brilliant piece, The Talent of the Room, and began thinking again about the power of solitude. *The full piece is printed with permission in my book, Write Naked.*

-In a world where everything moves so fast, from a tap to like an IG post to a swipe left to show interest in a person to busy talk shows crammed with opinions in rapidly rising voices as if the loudest can still win the argument—our world is created for noise.
+In a world where everything moves so fast, from a tap to like on an IG post to a swipe left to show interest in a person to busy talk shows crammed with opinions in rapidly rising voices as if the loudest can still win the argument—our world is created for noise.

 After the pandemic hit, and people began to quarantine, the notion of solitude was a new element many struggled with.
 They went from busy offices bustling with activity to a computer at home in their office.
 Expensive lunches making big deals morphed into static emails.
 And weekends full of social commitments such as dinners and festivals and parties slowed to nothing.